-The regulations and design guidelines in this Specific Plan subject to the Zoning Code will not become effective until the Zoning Code amendment process (by ordinance) is complete.
+The regulations and design guidelines in this Specific Plan subject to the Zoning Code and other City regulations will not become effective until that amendment process (by ordinance) is complete.
 Wherever the provisions and development standards contained in the Specific Plan conflict with those contained in the Zoning Code, the provisions of the Specific Plan shall take precedence.
 Where the Specific Plan is silent, the Planning Director or Zoning Administrator will interpret.